kleber-costa/nodeapp-github-actions/README.md

 ### Get this project

-To use Github action, you must fork the project,this is the first step.
+To use Github action, you must fork the project, this is the first step.

 ### Create Docker Hub account with container registry and access token